 At your own risk.
 Recommendations provided by host family.

 Many varieties of birds, reptiles, turkeys, deer, enjoy - NO hunting on property!

 Natural features you'll find at King Creek Valley Ranch in California.

 Very private, man-made lake around winter and spring.
 Perfect for paddling and picnics!

 Kings Creek campsite is a private owned valley surrounded by the Cleveland National Forest.

-Our campsite are in shaded Oak tree groves and open meadows.
+Our campsites are in shaded oak tree groves and open meadows.

 Places to see near King Creek Valley Ranch